saad2134/data-technology/README.md

 # 📊 Data Technology (Analytics ⮕ Science ⮕ Engineer)

+- Data Analytics: Answers the question, "What happened?" and "Why did it happen?"
+Focus on business intelligence, dashboards, and descriptive statistics.
+- Data Science: Answers the question, "What will happen?" and "How can we make it happen?"
+Focus on predictive modeling, machine learning, and advanced statistics.
+- Data Engineering: Answers the question, "How do we get the data ready and in one place?"
+Focus on data pipelines, infrastructure, and data warehousing.

 ## Career Platforms / Roles
 - **Data Analyst**
 - **Data Scientist**